i253093-SE-B/i253093_MVC_Project/README.md

 Folders
 * src/: Contains the Python code (Jupyter Notebook).
 * report/: Contains the final project PDF.
-* data/: This folder is used to store the MNIST dataset files when the code runs.
+* data/: This folder is used to tell about the MNIST dataset files when the code runs.

  Instructions to Run the Notebook
 1. Open Google Colab in your web browser.